Werkstattl/OpenBlogware/README.md

-# Shopware Platform Blog Module
+# Shopware 6 Blog Plugin - Still in early development
+This Shopware 6 plugin adds a blog functionality to Shopwar 6

 ## Installation